sol-eng/rstudio-user-counts/README.md

 stopped](https://docs.rstudio.com/connect/admin/server-management/#stopping-starting)
 if you use the SQLite database provider. **It is recommended to run this script with root privileges on the RStudio Connect server.**
+If there are multiple installations of RStudio Connect configured in a cluster, nothing additional needs to be done.
+The `usermanager` CLI used will report usage across all servers in the cluster.

 ```bash
 $ ./named-users-rsc.R -h